Lilach169/LinuxProject/README.md

 How to run: ./sim input.txt

+Milestone 6:

+Added synchronization for graph nodes.
+Each node is protected by a semaphore so only one traveler can stay inside a node at a time.
+Travelers arriving while a node is occupied wait outside the node until it becomes available.
+The GUI marks waiting travelers with an orange ring.

+How to compile: make milestone6

+How to run: ./sim input.txt

 #Responsibilities:

-Lilach Rachmani-
+Lilach Rachmani:

-* Implemented Dijkstra's algorithm and graph processing.
+-Implemented Dijkstra's algorithm and graph processing.
-* Managed input file parsing and validation.
+-Managed input file parsing and validation.
-* Designed and improved the graphical user interface.
+-Designed and improved the graphical user interface.
-* Integrated process management and milestone functionality.
+-Integrated process management and milestone functionality.
+-Implemented node synchronization and semaphore-based access control for Milestone 6.

-Oranne Berrih-
+Oranne Berrih:

-* Implemented traveler animation and movement logic.
+-Implemented traveler animation and movement logic.
-* Developed timing and node transition behavior.
+-Developed timing and node transition behavior.
-* Tested different graph scenarios and edge cases.
+-Tested different graph scenarios and edge cases.
-* Performed debugging and quality assurance testing.
+-Performed debugging and quality assurance testing.
+-Assisted in synchronization testing and traveler waiting-state visualization.